The Black Company: Plot summary

 The series follows an elite mercenary unit, The Black Company, last of the Free Companies of Khatovar, through roughly forty years of its approximately four-hundred-year history.
 Cook mixes fantasy with military fiction in gritty, down-to-earth portrayals of the Company's chief personalities and its struggles.

 The main chronology spans nine novels, which can be grouped into three sections: The Books of the North recount the Company's dealings with the Empire of Lady; The Books of the South follow the Company on its journey back to its beginnings in Khatovar; Glittering Stone sees the Company achieve victory over its employer's enemies, and move on to its destiny.
 A spin-off novel, The Silver Spike, follows events concerning former members of the Company and one of its adversaries.
-Port of Shadows describes forgotten events which took place between The Black Company and Shadows Linger.
-And, the short stories of the On The Long Run arc all take place during the first 4 years of the 6-year gap between Shadows Linger and The White Rose.
+Port of Shadows, an interquel, describes forgotten events which took place between The Black Company and Shadows Linger.
+The short stories of the On The Long Run arc all take place during the first 4 years of the 6-year gap between Shadows Linger and The White Rose.

 In other media

 In 2017, it was reported that a television show based on the Black Company was under development, with David S. Goyer as executive producer.
 Eliza Dushku was to produce and play The Lady, with episodes airing on The CW and distributed by Warner Bros.
 Domestic Television.
-As of 2022, there have not been further updates on the television show's progress.
+As of 2025, there have not been further updates on the television show's progress.

+Green Ronin Publishing published The Black Company role-playing game in 2004.
+In 2024, Arc Dream Publishing announced their plans to develop a new role-playing game based on the series.